y2737924daohegua/corber/pages/installation.md

 This will:

-- Identify your project type;
+- identify your project type,
-- Create a new folder at corber, including corber configuration;
+- create a new folder at corber, including corber configuration, and
-- Initialize a Cordova project at corber/cordova;
+- initialize a Cordova project at `corber/cordova`.

 ###### Supported Flags